JoyZine

 swamp tigerDanaus affinis, a butterfly that occurs widely from South Asia to Papua New Guinea and Australia, represented by many subspecies.
 D. affinis gelanor is easily separated from ssp. affinis from the southern Torres Strait islands and mainland Australia.
 In Australia and coastal Papua New Guinea, D. affinis is often associated with melaleuca wetlands and mangroves where the food plant, Ischnostemma carnosum grows.

-swamp wallabyswamp wallabyWallabia bicolor is not closely related to any other species of wallaby.
+swamp wallabyWallabia bicolor is not closely related to any other species of wallaby.
 Swamp wallabies are the only totally solitary macropod—it is very rare to see a mother swampy with young at foot, or two swampies together.
 A combination of genetic, reproductive, dental and behavioural characteristics separate the swamp wallaby from all other macropods, it is therefore classified as the sole living member of the genus Wallabia.
 While wallabies of the genus Macropus have 16 chromosomes, the swampy has 11 in the male and 10 in the female.
 Swampies inhabit all types of habitat, including moist thickets, rocky outcrops, rainforests, dry forests and even parts of the dry interior.
 They can be found all over eastern Australia, from Cape York to southern Victoria.
 They are browsers, feeding on a wide range of plants, shrubs, bushes, grasses, herbs, ferns etc, and are noted for the fact that they can eat poisonous plants, such as bracken fern and hemlock, without any ill effect, whereas these plants can kill humans and stock.
 Swamp wallabies are mostly a 'grizzled' black, with a black mask across their eyes, black ears trimmed in a golden-orange, black feet and hands and a black tail—with some having a white tip or white underside of the tail.
 Golden orange or rufous cheek stripes, and a golden orange belly makes this animal very attractive.

 swamp weedSelliera radicans, a perennial herb with creeping stems and thick leaves 2cm—8cm long and usually shining.
 Flowers are a white fan-shape, occuring in summer.
 Around Lake Illawarra it grows in the middle and upper saltmarsh on sandy soil.

-swamp yateswamp yateEucalyptus occidentalis, a small to medium tree native to south Western Australia.
+swamp yateEucalyptus occidentalis, a small to medium tree native to south Western Australia.
 It occurs naturally in open, grassy woodlands on the low alluvial flats that are subject to flooding and have clayey, sometimes saline soils.
 Swamp yate thrives in situations that most other trees will not tolerate.
 It will grow on alkaline, saline and waterlogged sites.
 It also tolerates dry sites, shallow, saline topsoil and dense clay subsoil.
 It has been planted widely for firewood and shelter in temperate regions of the world, including Israel, Italy, Morocco, Chile and Mexico.
 Also known as flat-topped yate.

 swamper—1. an inhabitant of swamps or lowlands; one familiar with swampy terrain.
 2. a general assistant, handyman, helper.